espocrm/documentation/docs/development/app-params.md

 Clear cache.

-In frontend in *view* you can access your parameter the following way:
+In the fron-tend in *view* you can access your parameter the following way:

 ```js
     this.getHelper().getAppParam('myParam');